HSF/prmon/README.md

 * `--suppress-hw-info` flag that turns-off hardware information collection
 * `--units` add information on units for each metric to JSON file
 * `--netdev` restricts network statistics to one (or more) network devices
+* `--disable` is used to disable specific monitors (and can be specified multiple times); the default is that `prmon` monitors everything that it can
+  * Note that the `wallmon` monitor is the only monitor that cannot be disabled
 * `--` after this argument the following arguments are treated as a program to invoke and remaining arguments are passed to it; `prmon` will then monitor this process instead of being given a PID via `--pid`